As committed last month, I hit another trifecta.

 It was an item I wanted to add to my closet for the longest time, but I could never find one at the quality, size, and price point for which I longed.
 Oh and did I long.
 Remember when I lamented about one about a year ago and confessed to purchasing a cricket sweater dress in the middle of a movie theatre while at the apex of the film?
 It is a sickness, but one of which I am healing myself.

-Ever bothersome from a sustainability perspective when Instagram influencers tout an item one time before it seemingly disappears.
+Ever bothersome from a sustainability perspective when Instagram influencers tout an item one time before it seemingly disappears from her wardrobe.
+(Not to be sexist, but isn’t it always a her?)
 It is a confirmed suspicion that these items do actually get returned to the retailer more times than not.
 I cannot decide what is worse: the returning or the LIKEtoKNOW.it Instagrams of the try on sessions in the store fitting rooms.

 This subgenre of Instagrammers – and I refer to them as that as a mere fraction actually maintain an active blog aside from a product collage of Nordstrom semiannual sale items that inevitably pops up every six months – are setting up an unrealistic perspective when it comes to consumption.
 Consumption is linked to sustainability and the environment in a major way: